XIM Advanced

 Tenant Cache Isolation

 In multi-tenant deployments where a single XIM node serves requests from different tenants, set a server secret to generate per-tenant cache salts.
-This prevents cross-tenant data leakage in the KV cache:
+This prevents cross-tenant data leakage in the KV cache.
+If this env var is unset, the XIM node falls back to a constant compiled-in salt, which provides no tenant isolation across deployments and should not be relied on in production:

 # Server secret for tenant-isolated cache keys